Phishing Emails and Scams [Everything You Need To Know]

 While phishing attacks are becoming more sophisticated, there are several measures you can take to protect yourself:

-Regularly back up your data to mitigate the damage in case of a successful attack.
+6. Regular Backups: Regularly back up your data to mitigate the damage in case of

 By implementing these practices, you can significantly reduce your risk of falling victim to phishing scams.